-So, this is something I had an issue with Dr. SHM Isaac about saying that.
-So you can see the on tuten 2012 This gentleman had a pretty sizable 434 disc and then you only later that disc is now settled.
-But actually the disc below is no different, relatively speaking.
-So thinking well how many of us out there in therapy world have seen this these spontaneously reduce anyway now it's symptomatic so it's quite compelling viewing but I've also had patients who have had a reduction of discs that size because it's actually pretty wet wet disc if you look at the pictures so we kind of agree to disagree on that one but he's got plenty of papers plenty of examples sorry showing discord improvements but I think the stuff that I'm really was really impressed by was the the Cobb angle changing so here on in 2017, this lady head I have got a previous episode I'm actually measuring the cop angle then in the same year only so a year later was less than a year later, isn't it some six months so there's a significant change and that that's a that's maybe an adolescent spine so I think that's quite impressive.
-Just in case anyone is in any doubt remind us what the call angle is and why Cobb angle is you measure from where the starting of the curve is and where the bottom of the curve is in some lines, which I haven't got here but But irrespective the actual club angle by superimposing one on the other you can see there's there's been a straighten up on the spine.
+No, symptomatic.
+So it's quite compelling viewing but I've also had patients who have had a reduction of discs that size because it's actually pretty wide disc if you look at the pictures.
+So we kind of agreed to disagree on that one but he's got plenty of papers, plenty of examples, sorry, showing discal improvement but I think the stuff that I was really impressed by was the Cobb angle changing, so here, in 2017, this lady had, I have got a previous episode I'm actually measuring the cobb angle, then a year later, well it's less than a year later, it's six months, so there's a significant change and that's maybe an adolescent spine so I think that's quite impressive.

+Just in case anyone is in any doubt remind us what the Cobb angle is.

+The Cobb angle is, you measure from where the starting of the curve is and where the bottom of the curve is and there's some lines, which I haven't got here but irrespective the actual Cobb angle, by superimposing one on the other you can see there's been a straightening up on the spine.